 “You may tell a tale that takes up residence in someone's soul, becomes their blood and self and purpose.
 That tale will move them and drive them and who knows that they might do because of it, because of your words.
 That is your role, your gift.” ― Erin Morgenstern

 In order to reach your audience of homeowners, you need to be human.
-"You need to bleed", as James Altucher says.
-I'm going to tell you a little story.
+"You need to bleed", as best selling author and serial entrepreneur James Altucher would say.

 You can help people by being funny and bringing a smile to their day.
 Or giving them actionable advice so they can solve their problems.
 It doesn't matter how you do it, as long as your voice is uniquely yours.